kellysautter/10cKelly/README.md

+Changes 08/12/22

+* Disable in Common was not working for MLEdit and for "Select Entity" combo box.
+This has been fixed.

 Changes 07/26/22
 * Migration fix - copy over all source files (was not looping through all the source files for a dialog/object.
 * Changed some tools naming to "Information Centric".
 Not sure this is permanent...
 * JSP Generation -
   took out Calendar size in grid
   MLEdit in grid

+Change 07/27/22
+* For grids, when a fields was "", we were putting in &nbsp.
+Now keeps as "".

 Change made 05/25/22